Get Free Solar Panel Quotes

 560 W

-These figures were sourced from our research into the best solar panels on the market.
+These figures were sourced from our research into the best solar panels.
 Want to take a look at the findings?
 Head to our Guide to the Best Solar Panels in the UK.

 If conditions aren’t ideal, your solar panels’ efficiency will decrease, meaning they won’t be able to work at their maximum power output.

-There are several factors that can impact how much electricity a solar panel is able to generate.
+Several factors can impact how much electricity a solar panel can generate.
 These include:

-Make sure your solar panels are installed in direct sunlight.
-If just a small amount of shade covers a solar panel, it can significantly reduce how much electricity it’s able to generate.
+• Shade – Make sure your solar panels are installed in direct sunlight.
+If just a tiny amount of shade covers a solar panel, it can significantly reduce how much electricity it can generate.

-Manufacturers usually recommend getting them cleaned twice a year – if you can’t afford that and don’t want to do it yourself, every two years will still be helpful.
-The best way to clean solar panels is gently, with a non abrasive sponge and soapy water.
+• Dirt If a solar panel is covered in debris, its power output will fall because it won’t receive as much sunlight.
+Manufacturers usually recommend getting them cleaned twice a year, but if you can’t afford that and don’t want to do it yourself, every two years will still be helpful.
+The best way to clean solar panels is gently, with a nonabrasive sponge and soapy water.

-You can find out more on our helpful guide Reasons Solar Panels Lose Efficiency Over Time (And How to Slow It Down).
+You can find out more about our helpful guide, Reasons Solar Panels Lose Efficiency Over Time (And How to Slow It Down).

-It’s important to monitor how your solar panels are performing on a regular basis, to make sure they’re generating the expected amount of power.
+It’s important to monitor your solar panels’ performance regularly to ensure they’re generating the expected amount of power.
 If your solar panels’ power output is particularly low, it could be a sign of a problem.

-One way you can do this is by checking the solar panel meter, which – it should be somewhere accessible in your home.
-This meter will record the amount of electricity being produced by your solar panels.
+One way you can do this is by checking the solar panel meter, which should be accessible in your home.
+This meter will record the amount of electricity your solar panels produce.

-To make things even easier, some solar brands have rolled out online monitoring tools.
-This means you’ll be able to see how much power your solar panels are generating on your computer or phone.
+Some solar brands have rolled out online monitoring tools to make things even easier.
+These tools allow you to see how much power your solar panels are generating on your computer or phone.

 There are also apps that solar panel owners can download that can give you an insight into how your system is running.
 Some of the most popular apps include: